Hello & Welcome

 We're put together a list of things which may be helpful if you don't usually go to church...

 ✻ Please don’t worry if you feel a bit nervous.
 We understand.
 In fact many of us still remember the first time we walked into a church and tried to sit at the back!!
 Please be assured it will be lovely to have you.

 ✻ Dress code?
 There is none!
 Come as you are.
 On a Sunday you will see ordinary people wearing ordinary clothes.

-✻ Our services start at 10:30am & 6:30pm.
-You are very welcome to either or both.
+✻ You are very welcome to either or both services.
 The morning service is busier because younger children and older people tend to find it easier in the morning.
 Each service lasts no longer than one and a half hours.

 ✻ You will be greeted at the door by a friendly face who will welcome you and answer any of your questions.